 If an EES is required, the preparation of a Cultural Heritage Management Plan becomes mandatory under the provisions of the Aboriginal Heritage Act 2006.

-Information on how cultural heritage legislation interacts with the environment assessment process can be downloaded here: EES Advisory Note: Aboriginal Cultural Heritage (PDF, 217.7 KB).
+Download information on how cultural heritage legislation interacts with the environment assessment process:

 Another possible decision following referral of a project under the Act is for conditions to be set in lieu of an EES.
 These conditions may provide a practical alternative to an EES or provide additional safeguards or management measures.

 If a project requires assessment under both the Environment Effects Act and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, the relevant process can be accredited under the new Assessment Bilateral Agreement between the Commonwealth and Victoria.
 This means that proponents will not have to undertake two separate assessment processes, minimising duplication and saving them time and resources.